Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 One purpose: keep the strategy intact.

-You need Control when everything is clear,
+You need The Category Control when everything is clear,

 and the stakes start increasing.